eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/l+m-data-deletion-and-reporting-of-wrp-to-dpa.md

 ### 1.1 Discussion Paper topic description

-The present discussion paper discusses how a wallet user can use her wallet unit to request the erasure of personal data at a wallet-relying party and for lodging a complaint with the competent data protection supervisory authority.
+The present discussion paper discusses how a wallet user can use her wallet unit to request the erasure of personal data at a wallet-relying party and for reporting a relying party to the competent data protection supervisory authority.

 The present paper builds upon and recalls (see [clause 3](#3-existing-high-level-requirements))